This Gemini Season Is A Breath Of Fresh Air

 From May 28 to June 17, Venus and Mars will be very strong in the sky, according to Montúfar.
 "This is great news for our sex and love lives, as Venus in Taurus will allow for healing and sensuality to replace intensity within our interactions," she says.
 Before exiting Taurus on June 21, Venus will form two intense aspects with Saturn and Pluto.
 This is when we should watch out for fights and manipulations, Montúfar says.

-Overall, Gemini season is propelling us into the sunny rays of summertime.
+Overall, Gemini season is propelling us into a new phase.
 As we shift from the heaviness of eclipse season into the lightness of an air season, Joon says that we'll get an opportunity to look back with forgiveness and forward with curiosity — that sounds pretty good to me.